 If you have any other questions concerning their Focus Groups, check out their FAQ Page.
 It's packed with useful information that will help you understand the website better.

-The number one complaint with this website is that it isn't an actual survey site.
-Yes it does offer surveys, but it didn't sit well with members.
+The number one complaint with this website is that is that it isn't an actual survey site.
+Yes it does offer surveys, but it still didn't sit well with members.
 The same question kept surfacing- “Why should I join a site that will just redirect me to another one?
 What's the point?”
+It may be more of a survey directory, but what makes Survey Club unique is that it offers surveys from a bunch of different panels.
+You have access to a variety of different panels all listed on one webpage, which could be a real time-saver.

-Yes they are legit company, but we wouldn't recommend actually using their website.
-There are chances to make some good pay with the focus groups, but they aren't even run by the site itself.
-You're best bet is to look elsewhere.
+Yes they are legit company, but we wouldn't recommend having them as your main source of income.
+There are chances to make some good pay with the focus groups, but their surveys can be unpredictable.
+It serves a better purpose as a way to make money on the side.